When you buy a VPS server, you can access it with an IP address. This tutorial will show you how to access the server with a domain name instead.

 What About the Other DNS A Records?

-A DNS zone file will likely contain many other records, and not just one “A” record.
+A DNS zone file will likely contain many other records, not just one “A” record.
 The others are for specific subdomains.
-If you want each of these subdomains to point to your VPS server, then change the IP address for each of them.
+If you want each of these subdomains to point to your VPS server, change the IP address for each.
 A few common subdomains are:

 - webdisk